 Beach Day School researches the types of curriculum that both Public and Private schools use from year-to-year.
 We adopt and combine curriculum that we believe provides the most effective way to teach various subject areas and maximize student learning.
 Our goal is to meet each child where they are in their social, emotional and academic development, and provide them with whatever tools they might need to succeed.
-Our most current curriculum utilizes a balanced literacy program which incorporates whole group, small group and individual activities, along with an abundance of classroom projects.
-Reading and comprehension are key, and children are assessed frequently to assure progress.
-Centers are an important part of our "hands-on" approach to learning, and STEM/STEAM exploration is intergral to Beach Day's curriculum.
+Our most current curriculum utilizes a balanced literacy approach which incorporates reading, phonics, and language arts.
+The strongest elements of whole language and phonics are combined to create a program that aims to guide students toward proficient and lifelong reading.
+Children are assessed frequently to assure progress.
+Centers are an important part of our "hands-on" approach to learning, and STEM/STEAM exploration is integral to Beach Day's curriculum.
 We strive for academic excellence by exposing Kindergarteners to higher level math concepts, science and social studies, handwriting, language arts, music and art.

 Music is incorporated throughout a Kindergartener's day, as well as 45-minute theory and song lesson, once a week with our music teacher.
-The children also receive two 45-minute Spanish lessons each week with our Spanish teacher from Academy Languages.
+The children also receive an immersive, 30-minute Spanish lesson each week with our Spanish teacher from Academy Languages.

 Beach Day provides a solid foundation for the development of positive character traits, and we stress the importance of being a good citizen while teaching children about God's beautiful world.
 Most importantly, we want our Kindergarteners to know that we love and appreciate them for their unique and wonderful qualities.